lcod-team/lcod-components/README.md

 - Replace ad-hoc scripts (especially registry refresh scripts) with declarative LCOD components.
 - Provide a curated catalogue that other projects can depend on (registry CI, IDE demos, tests).
 - Keep components small, documented and covered by tests where possible.
+- See `docs/COMPONENT_CONVENTIONS.md` for the expected component metadata (summary, palette hints, inputs/outputs).

 ## Structure